shengyanli1982/workqueue/README.md

 **Compare with the standard library**

 The heap in this project uses the `Insertion Sort` algorithm for sorting elements, while the standard library uses the `container/heap` package to implement the heap.
-The time complexity of the standard library's sorting is `O(nlogn)`, while the project's sorting has a time complexity of `O(n^2)`.
+The time complexity of the standard library's sorting is `O(logn)`, while the project's sorting has a time complexity of `O(n)`.
 Therefore, the project's sorting is slower than the standard library's.
 However, this is due to the difference in the algorithms used, and thus, a direct comparison may not be fair.

 > [!TIP]
 >